 Developing an SEO Friendly Website

-Implementing good SEO practices is one thing, knowing how they perform is quite another.
+Implementing good SEO practices is one thing.
+Knowing how they perform is quite another.
 Even if you are confident in a boosted ranking, the proof is in the pudding.
-It is not safe to simply assume a ranking, increase to your efforts might have inadvertently breached an important SEO guideline and received a penalty.
+It is not safe to simply assume a ranking, as an increase in your efforts might have inadvertently breached an important SEO guideline and received a penalty.

 The first step is ensuring the website is accessible to the search engine crawlers.
 Web developers need to leverage the pros and cons of these software programs so as to deliver a perfectly optimised SEO website.

 Search engine crawlers perceive websites differently from humans.
 As a result, site architecture plays an important role in a websites SEO.